 New cardholders are eligible for 0% APR, which means they do not have to worry about paying their balance in full during the first 12 months.
 While it is always best to avoid keeping a balance month-to-month, a low introductory APR offers the flexibility to keep some balance on the card during the first year.

-American Express currently also offers $300 back in the form of statement credits if the cardholder spends $1,000 on the Blue Cash Preferred® Card within the first three months.
+American Express currently also offers $300 back in the form of statement credits if the cardholder spends $3,000 on the Blue Cash Preferred® Card within the first six months.
 That offer means that individuals immediately come out ahead when taking the annual fee and the statement credit into account.
 Add in a 0% APR and the card looks very enticing for the first 12 months.

 Cash back offers

 One of the Amex Blue Cash Preferred® card’s most attractive perks is its generous cash back offers.
-Amex currently offers a 6% cash back rate on U.S. supermarket purchases for up to $6,000 a year in spending.
+Amex currently offers 6% cashback on U.S. supermarket purchases for up to $6,000 a year in spending.
 If a cardholder exceeds $6,000 spent at stores such as Whole Foods, Walmart and Target in a year, it defaults back to 1% cash back.

 The 6% cash back offer also applies to spending on U.S. streaming services.
 If a family loves to stream music through Spotify or Apple Music, watch movies on Netflix and Hulu or watch video games on Twitch Prime, they can also receive cash back on that spending.